Blaize-Egelhof/HangMan/README.md

 The code has also been tested by using PEP8 Online http://pep8online.com/.

-All 3 python files were present were tested , no errors reported, find results below:
+All 3 python files present were tested , no errors reported, find results below:

 - [run.py](https://docs.python.org/3/library/random.html)
 - [random_words.py](https://docs.python.org/3/library/random.html)